Skip to main content

 Paid (Pro, Pro+, Premium)Yes

-A particularly powerful feature is the Market Replay Function.
-This lets you go back in time on daily or weekly charts and "replay" past market action.
-You can test how your approach would have performed during a big rally or a sudden drop, helping you learn from history and fine-tune your methods without the pressure of real-time trading.
+A useful feature is Market Replay.
+It lets you go back in time on daily or weekly charts and "replay" past market action.
+You can test how your strategy would have performed during a big rally or a sudden drop.
+I ran through the August 2024 volatility spike on SPY using Market Replay — it showed me exactly where my stops were too tight.

 Learning from the TradingView Community